midtown-ai/glossary/_posts/2024-05-14-physical-car.markdown

     * fully charge battery
   * to Get out of locked state, use the 'unlock' cable

- Unlock cable - used to unlock drive battery when in a lockout state
+ Unlock cable - used to unlock vehicle/drive battery when in a lockout state
   * Cables / connectors
     * White 3-pin JST female connector
     * Red 2-pin JST connector